★ THE PROBABILITY-DRIVEN, RECEIPTS-BACKED, LOCKER-ROOM-ENDORSED CASE FOR THE VIKINGS' RIGHTFUL QB1 ★

 Probability Nine is the starter — week by week

-Six weeks ago every outlet had Murray locked in as the Week 1 starter.
-As of May 2026, NFL.com, Pro Football Rumors, and the rest of the national outlets are running the "true competition" framing.
+Through the early offseason every outlet had Murray locked in as the Week 1 starter.
+By May 2026, NFL.com, Pro Football Rumors, and the rest of the national outlets are running the "true competition" framing.
 The narrative has converged with the model.
 The 50% Wk1 number (now over half) wasn't wishful thinking — it was a leading indicator.

 Section 03 · The Wins Projection